top of page

 Step 3: Now

-By applying biomechanics, physiology, clinical exercise physiology, kinesiology, neuroscience, and pain science this final step of The Be Well Now Method ensures exercising feels like self-care right away.
-By mindfully doing a balance of mobility, strength, and stamina, exercise becomes a resource to Be Well Now
+This ensures exercising feels like self-care right away.
+By mindfully using templates to do enough exercise for mobility, strength, and stamina, exercise becomes a resource to Be Well Now even when life is stressful.

 Exercise that supports eating healthy and managing stress